 Immunology 101: Balancing T helper cells and T regulatory cells

-I’ve only been researching the area of immunology and autoimmune disease for ~1 year (in contrast, I’ve been researching ingredients and ingredient compatibility for skincare products for 10 years).
+I’ve only been researching the area of immunology and autoimmune disease since June 2018 (in contrast, I’ve been researching ingredients and ingredient compatibility for skincare products since 2008).

 I’ve researched a LOT of subjects over the years, and immunology is by far the most difficult subject I’ve ever researched.
 Why is this topic so difficult?
 It seems more so than almost any other topic I’ve looked into, there are many contradictory studies in this area, specifically regarding the stimulating/reducing effect of various supplements on the different immune pathways.